 Host a Traditional Potluck

 One fun way to celebrate Irish traditions is by having your co-workers bring in Irish dishes for a company potluck.
-No clichéd corn beef and cabbage though!
+No clichéd corned beef and cabbage though!
 If you really want to celebrate Irish culture, you should ask for real Irish celebration foods like:

 - Champ: Champ is easily one of the most popular potato dishes in Ireland.
 It’s simple to make as well.
 It’s a combination of mashed potatoes, cheese, and chopped scallions.
 Think of it as a deconstructed baked potato.